xyngular/py-xcon/Readme.md

 value = config.SOME_CONFIG_VALUE
 ```

-This will look up the current `xyn_config.config.Config` class and ask it for the
+This will look up the current `xcon.config.Config` class and ask it for the
 `SOME_CONFIG_VALUE` value.
 It will either give you the value or a None if it does not exist.

 The general idea is: The underlying 'app/service' setup will provide the properly setup
-ready-to-use `xyn_config.config.Config` as a resource (`xyn_resource.resource.Resource`).
+ready-to-use `xcon.config.Config` as a resource (`xinject.dependency.Dependency`).
-So you can just import this special `xyn_config.config.config` variable to easily always
+So you can just import this special `xcon.config.config` variable to easily always
-use current `xyn_config.config.Config.current` resource.
+use current `xcon.config.Config.current` resource.

 ## Naming Guidelines